-When it comes to purchasing jewellery — and particularly ancient jewellery — collectors need to consider carefully exactly what they want from it.
-‘You might be looking for an amazing piece to wear at a cocktail party once a year, or something different that you could wear every day,’ says Hannah Fox Solomon.
-‘If you want to wear an ancient ring all the time, we would recommend buying a ring with an ancient stone and replacing it in a modern gold setting.
-You'll be able to wear it on a daily basis and the gem won’t get damaged.’
+When it comes to purchasing jewellery — and particularly ancient jewellery — collectors need to carefully consider exactly what they want from it.
+‘You might be looking for an amazing piece to wear at a cocktail party once a year, or something different that you could wear every day,’ says Hannah Fox Solomon, Vice President of Christie’s Ancient Art and Antiquities department in New York.
+‘If you want to wear ancient jewellery all the time, I would recommend buying an ancient engraved stone or cameo set in a modern gold ring.
+That way you'll be able to wear it on a daily basis and the gem won’t get damaged.’

 When one hears the term ‘ancient jewellery’, it is understandable that many automatically associate it with astronomically high prices.
-But that’s not the case with the objects that will be sold in the upcoming online auction (29 November – 8 December), or through the department’s live auctions held four times a year in New York and London.
+But that’s not the case with the majority of pieces sold across Christie’s antiquities auctions, held both online and four times a year in New York and London.

-‘Bead necklaces are pretty much all below $3,000 — certainly below $5,000,’ Solomon explains.
+‘Bead necklaces are pretty much all below $10,000,’ Solomon explains.
 ‘They’re ancient and yet they look very modern, and provide a really interesting alternative to going to a mainstream commercial jeweller and buying a strand of contemporary beads.
 This is a unique statement piece.
-Bead necklaces can be a fun and accessible way to start your collection — if they suit your taste.’
+Bead necklaces can be a fun and accessible way to start your collection, if they suit your taste.’

 In ancient Mediterranean, Near Eastern and Egyptian cultures, gold and silver were as much a symbol of luxury and status as they are today, and highly valued.
 That has meant, however, that some of the most important and valuable ancient pieces have been melted down for their materials over the centuries.